scandum/quadsort/README.md

 In the first row quad swap has been used to create 4 blocks of 4 sorted elements each.
 In the second row, step 1, block A and B have been merged to swap memory into a single sorted block of 8 elements.
 In the third row, step 2, block C and D have also been merged to swap memory.
 In the last row, step 3, the blocks are merged back to main memory and we're left with 1 block of 16 sorted elements.
 The following is a visualization of an array with 64 random elements getting sorted.

 ![quadsort visualization](/images/quadsort.gif)

 Skipping
 --------

-Another difference is that due to the increased cost of merge operations it is beneficial to check whether the 4 blocks are in order.
+Just like with the quad swap it is beneficial to check whether the 4 blocks are in-order.

-In the case of the 4 blocks being in order the merge operation is skipped, as this would be pointless.
+In the case of the 4 blocks being in-order the merge operation is skipped, as this would be pointless.
 This does however require an extra if check, and for randomly sorted data this if check becomes increasingly unlikely to be true as the block size increases.
 Fortunately the frequency of this if check